GW-SHC/info/README.md

 How is this club related to Prof. Parmer?
 -----------------------------------------

 [Prof. Parmer](http://www.seas.gwu.edu/~gparmer/) is one of the systems professors at GWU.
 His research revolves around the [Composite](http://composite.seas.gwu.edu) component-based operating system.
-He helps in the organization of the club, but the goal is for it to be student run, and student organized.
+He helps in the organization of the club, but the club is student run, and student organized.

 How is the club related to the GW Cyber Security Club (formerly Buff and Blue Hat)
 ----------------------------------------------------------------------------------